 What Is The Risk Of Leaving Skin Cancer Untreated?

 Skin cancer that remains untreated can metastasize, or turn malignant, and spread throughout the body.
 For this reason prevention, diagnosis and rapid treatment of skin cancer lesions is essential.
-If you have concerns about a lesion on your skin or other dermatological issue, seek medical advice immediately.
+If you have concerns about a lesion on your skin or other dermatological issues, seek medical advice immediately.
 If you live in Essex or Morris Counties or anywhere in northern New Jersey, call or email the Dermatology Consultants of Short Hills today to schedule a consultation with Dr. Lin or Dr. Farley-Loftus or Dr. Vuong.